iGuan7u/Clover-Gigabyte-Z390M-Gaming/README.md

 ## Problems
 - 1 time out of 10, booting fails in Clover with error `Couldn't allocate runtime area`.
 Reboot and try again and it works.
 - After the first Apple logo showing at the launch, graphic card start may cause a splash, and then show the second Apple logo.
+- Network would be **very very unstable** after awaking from sleep.
+    - Solved: Setting -> Energy Saver -> Close **Wake for Wi-Fi network access.